Blue ice (glacial)

+Blue ice is a form of ice that occurs in a glacier.
+It has been highly compressed by the weight of the overlying snow such that the ice crystals become enlarged.
+It is this enlargement that is responsible for the ice's blue color.

+Appearance

-Small amounts of regular ice appear to be white because of air bubbles inside and also because small quantities of water appear to be colourless.
+Small amounts of regular ice appear to be white because of air bubbles inside and also because small quantities of water appear to be colorless.
 In glaciers, the pressure causes the air bubbles to be squeezed out, increasing the density of the created ice.
-Water is blue in large quantities, as it absorbs other colours more efficiently than blue.
+Water is blue in large quantities, as it absorbs other colors more efficiently than blue.
 A large piece of compressed ice, or a glacier, similarly appears blue.
+Under pressure, the ice crystals increase in size and so the path that light travels through the crystal gets longer, increasing the absorption of the red end of the spectrum and intensifying the blue color.